WHOLE SCHOOL CURRICULUM

 At Smithills School our vision of ‘Success for All’ underpins all that we do.
 We set high expectations to ensure that every child excels across all aspects of school life.

 Our curriculum is pupil-centred; we strive for academic excellence within a balanced and diverse programme, while at the same time recognising and rewarding non-academic achievement.
-The curriculum removes any potential barriers to learning, allowing pupils to achieve their full potential.
 We offer a wide range of opportunities to develop the breadth of knowledge and skills which enables pupils to become responsible, educated citizens; creating excellent life opportunities and equipping them for life in modern day society.

 At Smithills School pupils will: